AntonSatt/mallo/README.md

 ## What is Mallo?

 Mallo is a Swedish-language web community.
-Members create posts, react with "hugs", comment, save favourites, and discover real-world activities pinned to a map of Sweden.
-A built-in real-time chat lets members reach out to each other one-to-one.
+Members write posts, react with "hugs", comment, save favourites, and find real-world activities pinned to a map of Sweden.
+A built-in chat lets them message each other directly.

-The product is built as a fullstack web app — **React 19** in the browser, a **.NET 10** API on the server, **MS SQL Server 2022** for persistence, **SignalR** for realtime, **Mapbox** for geography.
-Everything is containerised and deployed to the school's **Kubernetes** cluster by GitLab CI.
+Under the hood: **React 19** in the browser, a **.NET 10** API, **MS SQL Server 2022**, **SignalR** for realtime, **Mapbox** for the maps.
+Everything runs in containers on the school's **Kubernetes** cluster, deployed by GitLab CI.

-This repository is **Grupp GR8**'s submission for **Chas Challenge 2026** at [Chas Academy](https://chasacademy.se).
+We built this as Grupp GR8's submission for **Chas Challenge 2026** at [Chas Academy](https://chasacademy.se).

 ---